Egor-Skriptunoff/json4lua/README.md

 local file = assert(io.open('large_json.txt', 'r'))

--- Define loader function for reading the file in 4KByte chunks local function my_json_loader() return file:read(4*1024)   -- 64 Byte chunks are recommended for RAM-restricted devices end
+-- Define loader function for reading the file in 4KByte chunks -- (64 Byte chunks are recommended for RAM-restricted devices) local function my_json_loader() return file:read(4*1024) end

 if you_want_to_traverse_JSON_or_to_decode_JSON_partially then